CephasHill/DailyPsalms/README.md

-# Daily Psalms & Proverbs
+# Daily Psalms

-Daily Psalms & Proverbs is a native, offline-first Android application designed to help users build a daily scripture reading habit.
+Daily Psalms is a native, offline Android application designed to help users build a daily scripture reading habit.

 ## The Backstory
 This project started because of a lecture in my Sources of the Hebrew Bible class.
 My professor mentioned his habit of reading five Psalms and one Proverb every day, noting that it gave him a daily moment of personal worship and helped him grow wiser.